ROCm/MIVisionX/apps/cloud_inference/README.md

 <p align="center"><img width="80%" src="../../docs/images/client_app_2.png" /></p>

-  * CNN Model: upload or select preloaded models.
-(User needs to save models are preloaded on the server)
+  * CNN Model: upload or select published model from drop-down menu.
+(User needs to save models on the server using Publishas feature)
-  * CxHxW(inp): enter the height and width of the input images to the model
+  * CxHxW(inp): channels x height x width of model input
   * Prototxt: give the location of the model .prototxt
   * CaffeModel: give the location of the pretrained caffe model .caffemodel
   * Options: BGR/RGB - model trained with RGB or BGR images
-  * Publishas: Model Name
+  * Publishas: name_tag for published compiled model
   * password: radeon ( To load the models to the server)

 **Step 5** - Load Image DataBase - Now you can run a simple test inference using the AMD-tinyDataSet provided in this project within the MIVisionX/toolkit/analysis_and_visualization/classification/sample folder.